-In May of 1981, undefeated fair-skinned heavyweight contender Gerry Cooney galvanized the attention of fair-skinned American sports fans by demolishing respected veteran Ken Norton in a mere 54 seconds.
-“Gentleman Gerry’s” astonishingly destructive performance meant that there was now just one boxing match that mattered: Cooney vs Larry Holmes for the heavyweight championship of the world.
+In May of 1981, undefeated fair-skinned heavyweight contender Gerry Cooney galvanized the attention of fair-skinned American sports fans by demolishing respected veteran Ken Norton in a mere 54 seconds of action at Madison Square Garden.
+“Gentleman Gerry’s” astonishingly destructive performance meant that the biggest fight in boxing now, meaning the one mainstream sports fans could not wait to see, was Cooney vs Larry Holmes for the heavyweight championship of the world.

-And yet one of the biggest and richest fights in the history of boxing didn’t happen for another fourteen months.
+And yet wait they did as one of the biggest and richest fights in the history of boxing did not take place for another fourteen months.
 There were several reasons for the delay, not least of which being Cooney’s managers holding out for an unprecedentedly huge share of the prize money for a largely untested challenger.
-But while everyone waited for the match to be made, Holmes didn’t.
+But while everyone waited for the big fight to materialize, Holmes did not.
 Wait, that is.
 Instead he kept busy, knocking out Leon Spinks in three rounds in June, and then taking on Renaldo Snipes in November at the Civic Arena in Pittsburgh.

 Unlike Spinks, Snipes was viewed as being no threat at all to take Larry’s title or derail the big money superfight to come; the oddsmakers in Vegas didn’t even offer a betting line on the fight.
 The bout had one purpose: to keep Holmes active and sharp while he waited for his defense against Cooney to finally happen.
 It also gave Holmes a rare opportunity to compete outside of Las Vegas and in his home state of Pennsylvania.

 But in the third round the first surprise of the evening occurred when a truly competitive and exciting boxing match broke out.
-While Holmes continued to set a fierce pace and batter the underdog with volleys of sharp punches, Snipes started to answer back with solid shots of his own and then near round’s end, as if to let Larry know he was in for a difficult night, he smacked the champion with a right hand on the break.
-The blatant foul incensed Holmes who responded by landing a series of hard left hooks and uppercuts to both body and head, but Snipes stood his ground and fired back, impressing Cosell enough to label him “a gutsy kid.”
+While Holmes continued to set a fierce pace and batter the underdog with volleys of sharp punches, Snipes started to answer back with solid shots of his own.
+And then, near round’s end, as if to make it abundantly clear to Larry that he was in for a difficult night, Renaldo smacked the champion with a right hand on the break.
+The blatant foul incensed Holmes, who responded by landing a series of hard left hooks and uppercuts to both body and head, but Snipes stood his ground and fired back, impressing Cosell enough to label him “a gutsy kid.”

 As the fifth began, and Cosell remarked on how the contest had “gone longer than anyone expected,” Holmes sought to reassert himself by sticking and moving and catching Snipes coming in, but the “no chance” challenger was undeterred, chasing Holmes, smiling when tagged, and launching one big right hand after another.
 “Yes, the kid has the guts,” drawled Cosell, “but the skills belong to Holmes.”

-The sixth was a toe-to-toe brawl.
-Holmes again tried to end it, but Snipes refused to buckle, responding to Holmes’ flurries with hard rights and a brutal body attack as Cosell spoke of his “tremendous courage.”
-Towards the end of the round Snipes appeared stunned by a right, but he answered with his own right and just kept coming forward, using his huge, muscular, upper body to push Larry around the ring and gain leverage for his shots.
+The sixth was a punishing, toe-to-toe brawl.
+Holmes again tried to end it, but Snipes refused to buckle, responding to Holmes’ flurries with his own heavy shots and a brutal body attack as Cosell spoke of his “tremendous courage.”
+Towards the end of the round Snipes appeared stunned by a right hand, but he answered with his own right and just kept coming forward, using his huge, muscular, upper body to push Larry around the ring and gain leverage for his punches.
 “Look at the kid fight back,” exclaimed Cosell.

 Still, it was another round for the champion and there was, as yet, no sense of a potential upset.
 But at the same time no one could dispute that Snipes was vastly exceeding all expectations, or that sports fans across the nation were enjoying an entertaining heavyweight slugfest on free, prime-time television.